mfumagalli/ngsTools/TUTORIAL.md

 ```
 $ANGSD/angsd -doGeno
 ...
 -doGeno	0
 	1: write major and minor
 	2: write the called genotype encoded as -1,0,1,2, -1=not called
 	4: write the called genotype directly: eg AA,AC etc
 	8: write the posterior probability of all possible genotypes
-        16: write the posterior probability of called gentype
+	16: write the posterior probability of called genotype
-        32: write the posterior probability of called gentype as binary
+	32: write the posterior probabilities of the 3 gentypes as binary
 	-> A combination of the above can be choosen by summing the values, EG write 0,1,2 types with majorminor as -doGeno 3
 	-postCutoff=0.333333 (Only genotype to missing if below this threshold)
 	-geno_minDepth=-1	(-1 indicates no cutof)
 	-geno_maxDepth=-1	(-1 indicates no cutof)
 	-geno_minMM=-1.000000	(minimum fraction af major-minor bases)
 	-minInd=0	(only keep sites if you call genotypes from this number of individuals)

 	NB When writing the posterior the -postCutoff is not used
 	NB geno_minDepth requires -doCounts
 	NB geno_maxDepth requires -doCounts
 ```

 Therefore, if we set `-doGeno 2`, genotypes are coded as 0,1,2, as the number of alternate alleles.